gr0nn1x/gr0nn1x/README.md

 <h1 align="center">Gr0nn1x</h1>
 <h3 align="center">Ɛ>----------------------------------------------------------------------------------------------------------------<3</h3>

-  <h3> I really like problem and puzzle solving, I am also quite fond of maths</h3>
+  <h3> I really like problem and puzzle solving, I am also quite fond of math</h3>
+  Nothing will ever convice me that java is better than js for any kind of app, and if you like java more, you are either 50 or bald :3

 <h3 align="left">dm</h3>